The 39 Steps (1935 film): Legacy

-In chapter 10 of J. D. Salinger's novel The Catcher in the Rye, the protagonist Holden Caulfield recounts the admiration that he and his younger sister Phoebe have for the movie.
+In chapter 10 of J. D. Salinger's novel The Catcher in the Rye, the protagonist Holden Caulfield recounts the admiration that he and his younger sister Phoebe have for the film.

-In the Sesame Street segment "Monsterpiece Theater" Alistair Cookie (Cookie Monster) introduces the audience to the thriller film, "The 39 Stairs" ("By guy named Alfred...").
-Grover in a film noir setting climbs a set of stairs counting each one as he ascends.
-Once he reaches the top, he finds a brick wall.
-Instead of climbing back down, Grover slides down the banister.

 The comedy play The 39 Steps is a parody of this film version of the story, with a cast of just four people for all the parts.
-It was originally written in 1995 by Simon Corble and Nobby Dimon; a version rewritten in 2005 by Patrick Barlow has played in the West End and on Broadway.
+It was written in 1995 by Simon Corble and Nobby Dimon.
+A version rewritten in 2005 by Patrick Barlow has played in the West End and on Broadway.